 Over the course of the state's history, debt has been issued through the authorities for a wide variety of projects.
-Examples of recent projects financed with debt include library renovations at several state universities and a health education building in Vermillion.
+Examples of recent projects financed with debt include library renovations at several state universities, as well as health and nursing education buildings in Vermillion and Rapid City.
 Other examples are improvements to state park visitor centers and various building renovations on state university campuses.